Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 The code I am using is a series of Azure Functions to pull the data from the various sources and save them to the Azure table.
 In order to run this code in Azure you will need a Function App, and a storage account to save it to.
 You can view the code on my [GitHub](https://github.com/Brendon-Coombes/SentimentAnalytics).
 This is not structured particularly well, it was just thrown together for the purpose of retrieving the data.

+Facebook's API was a little too restrictive with the content that the Graph API would output, so instead of having an automated function to pull in data from the API, I have a monthly reminder to upload my data manually.
+You can see how to get your data from Facebook on the [Facebook help pages](https://www.facebook.com/help/212802592074644/?ref=u2u).
+I downloaded my data in JSON format, and sent the comments/comments.json, and posts/your_posts.json files to my endpoint with a specified date range.

 ## The Baseline

 I have used the code above to set a baseline for how negative I was over the past 12 months and found the following results: